 What options does Deutsche Telekom offer for recycling and the sustainable use of smartphones?

 Through our cooperation partner Handysammelcenter (German only) we provide collection points where customers can simply hand in cell phones and tablets they no longer use and have them recycled.
-Only recently, we also managed to extend the services for sustainable smartphone use: Trade MyMobile gives used smartphones a second chance.
+Only recently, we also managed to extend the services for sustainable smartphone use: We give used smartphones a second chance.
 Regardless of whether they come from Deutsche Telekom or another provider.
 Customers can offer their old smartphone for resale.
 This substantially extends the life-cycle of devices and helps significantly save resources.
 With ReUse MyMobile anyone interested can purchase refurbished smartphones at an attractive price and can choose more eco-friendly alternative to a new device.